 Eschatology is the fancy name for the study of the end times.
 There are quite a few theories out there about how things are going to work out usually involving a rapture, a great tribulation, a millennium and an Anti-Christ.
 One of the popular theories includes a significant tribulation to come at the end lasting 7 years out of which the Christian church will be raptured, usually before the great tribulation starts (conveniently).
 There was even a film called “Left Behind” starring Nicholas Cage produced recently based on this particular view of the end times.

-However, had you been born into a Protestant family anytime in the 3 hundred years following the start of the Reformation your ideas of the end times would have followed a different tack, one that is not at all popular these days.
+However, had you been born into a Protestant family anytime in the 3 hundred years following the start of the Reformation in 1518 your ideas of the end times would have followed a different tack, one that is not at all popular these days.
 In those days the Anti-Christ and the great tribulation were in your face and unmistakable.
 A pre-tribulation rapture was not even a consideration.
 Your country was possibly in a war with the forces of the Anti-Christ.
 If not you were quite possibly struggling to survive in a country under his control.
-The Bible was a banned book and if you were found with one you could be imprisoned or killed.
-These are times that many Protestants today seem most eager to forget.
+In those countries the Bible was a banned book and if you were found with one you could be imprisoned or killed.
+These are times that many Protestants today seem eager to forget.

 But pick up a King James Version of the Bible today from your shelf and you will read these words in the preface: “…by writing in defence of the Truth, (which hath given such a blow unto that man of sin, as will not be healed,)”